 In the gospel accounts, the Pharisees receive the lion's share of Christ's correction for their blatant hypocrisy, and they have become a byword for that sin.
 Martin Collins explores the extent of this sin, which can reach to the point of the unpardonable . . .

-Members of God's church usually come home from the Feast of Tabernacles with renewed spiritual vigor.
-Yet, we are painfully aware that some fall away each year.
-John Ritenbaugh shows that we must actively seek God and His righteousness to ensure that we will be around to enjoy next year's Feast.
+Members of God's church usually come home from the Feast of Tabernacles with renewed strength.
+Yet, some fall away each year.
+Here's how to stay the course.

-Pentecost is known for its stupendous signs, particularly the display of power in Acts 2.
-David Grabbe shows that Pentecost teaches us of another, more personal witness: our own display of Christ's way of life in us.
+Pentecost is known for its stupendous signs, particularly in Acts 2.
+Yet it teaches us of another witness: our own display of Christ's way of life in us.